CryptoCardsETH/cryptocards/readme.md

 `docker-compose exec fpm php artisan test:proto` to test the laravel <-> golang communication over gRPC (give `ethereum_proxy` ample time to start up)

-`docker-compose up codegen_tools` to run the codegen from protobufs
+`docker-compose up codegen_tools_proto` to run the codegen from protobufs

-Mysql is exposed on port _3307_ (one higher than the default, so it doesn't conflict with any mysql on the docker host.)
+`docker-compose up codegen_tools_abigen` to run the codegen for contract stubs Mysql is exposed on port _3307_ (one higher than the default, so it doesn't conflict with any mysql on the docker host.)